Juniper/contrail-windows-docs/doc/Known_issues/Service_restart_workarounds.md

 ### Issues

-- uncleaned ports in controller: Because after reboot cnm-plugin can't recognize upon deletion that some container had been connected to a contrail network, the delete-endpoint request isn't sent to the controller and it's polluted with outdated data.
+- uncleaned ports in controller: After reboot cnm-plugin can't recognize upon deletion that some container had been connected to a contrail network.
+The delete-endpoint request isn't sent to the controller and it's polluted with outdated data.
 - manual startup: Docker's and Contrail components' services need to have startup type set to manual